-Curious about what to look for to substantiate this type claim?
+Curious about what to look for to substantiate this type of claim?
 Look for testimonials and case studies.
 Ask who the client was or what industry it was.
 Ask them when this happened and why they think it worked.
 Ask to speak with that client as a reference.
 If they’re cagey about it at all, it’s probably made up.

 When you’re looking for someone to either teach you what to do or create the marketing plan for your business, you want to make sure they know what they’re doing.
-Ask questions, do a bit of research, dig deep.
+Ask questions, do a bit of research, and dig deep.
 There are a lot of people who aren’t qualified who are posing as marketing experts, agency owners, etc. Be wary of the fake marketing expert if you want real results.

-Be careful out there guys, there are so many posers right now that it's scary.
+Be careful out there, guys; there are so many posers right now that it's scary.
 This is one of the main reasons I founded Etched Marketing Academy and started offering marketing training programs.
 I'd rather teach you how to do it yourself than see you pay someone who doesn't know what they're doing.

 If you want to learn more about SEO and Content Marketing from a professional with lots of experience, then get started with my free SEO Quick Start Guide and take my free class and learn how to get traffic to your website without ads.